welch16/EBNA_Analysis/notes/04_EBV_annotation.md

 - 5p2 and 3p2 - similarly as above but the distance is between 2k and 9,999 bp

-- 5d and 3d - similar and the distance are between 10k and 100k
+- 5d and 3d - similarly as abpve but the distance is between 10k and 100k

 - gd - The rest of the genome